EnsembleUI/ensemble_docs_archived/deploy/2-oauth-services.md

 ### Custom Scheme
 #### iOS
 - Look for `CFBundleURLTypes` inside the ios/Runner/Info.plist and update accordingly.
-  - `CFBundleURLName` - for convention match this with your bundleID
+  - `CFBundleURLName` - By convention match this with your bundleID
   - `CFBundleURLSchemes` - When registering with the OAuth services, they may give you a unique string or enable you to enter your own.
-The scheme follows this format `com.something.globally.unique://<string>`.
-This has to be unique enough so it doesn't clash with any other apps out there.
+The scheme follows this format `some.globally.unique.scheme://<string>`.
+This has to be unique so it doesn't clash with any other apps out there.
     - Enter only the portion before the `://`.
 ```
 <key>CFBundleURLTypes</key>